FoilDiff: A Hybrid Transformer Backbone for Diffusion-based Modelling of 2D Airfoil Flow Fields: Introduction

 The growing success of deep learning in fluid dynamics has been further propelled by the rise of generative models, which have achieved remarkable results in various applications, including image synthesis \cite{dhariwal2021diffusionmodelsbeatgans}, material design \cite{fu2022materialstransformerslanguagemodels}, and turbulence generation \cite{gao2023bayesianconditionaldiffusionmodels}.
-In the context of CFD, Generative Adversarial Networks (GANs) models have been applied to turbulence field resolution \cite{kimpredictioncontroltwodimensionaldecaying} and flow field prediction using Variational Autoencoders (VAEs) \cite{ranade2021composableautoencoderbasediterativealgorithm}.
-Diffusion models, in particular, have emerged as a powerful alternative offering stable training and enhanced mode coverage compared to GANs \cite{liu2021fasterstabilizedgantraining, abaidi2024exploring,liu2023combatingmodecollapsegans}.
+In the context of CFD, Generative Adversarial Networks (GAN) models have been applied to turbulence field resolution \cite{kimpredictioncontroltwodimensionaldecaying} and flow field prediction using Variational Autoencoders (VAEs) \cite{ranade2021composableautoencoderbasediterativealgorithm}.
+An early VAE model for airfoil flow field prediction \cite{Wang2021}, learned a compact mapping from airfoil geometry and flow conditions to full-field pressure and velocity distributions.
+The model reproduced high quality results at a fraction of the computational cost but tended to smooth sharp gradients near shocks and trailing edges, a common limitation of VAEs with Gaussian latent spaces.
+To improve generalisation under off-design conditions, a prior Variational Autoencoder (pVAE) was proposed \cite{Yang2022}.
+This incorporated a cruise-condition flow field as a latent prior and introduced physics-based loss terms to enforce aerodynamic force balance and mass conservation.
+To extend this, GAN models adopted an adversarial approach through a data-augmented conditional GAN (daGAN) combining a U-Net-based generator and a discriminator to sharpen flow reconstructions \cite{WU2022}.
+Data augmentation improved robustness, and the adversarial objective mitigated over-smoothing, yielding clearer shocks and wake features.
+Despite its success, daGAN still faced typical GAN challenges such as training instability.
+Diffusion models have emerged as a powerful alternative offering stable training and enhanced mode coverage compared to GANs \cite{liu2021fasterstabilizedgantraining, abaidi2024exploring, dhariwal2021diffusionmodelsbeatgans,liu2023combatingmodecollapsegans}.